-"Money Laundering Compliance Officer" or "MLCO" means a person of at least manager, partner or director level appointed by a specified business to monitor have responsibility for compliance with policies, procedures and controls to forestall, prevent and detect ML and FT.
+"Money Laundering Compliance Officer" or "MLCO" means a person of at least manager level appointed by a specified business to monitor compliance with policies, procedures and controls to forestall, prevent and detect ML and FT.

-"Money Laundering Reporting Officer" or "MLRO" means a person of at least manager, partner or director level nominated appointed by a specified business to make or receive disclosures under Part I of the Disclosure Law and Sections 12, 15 and 15A of the Terrorism Law.
+"Money Laundering Reporting Officer" or "MLRO" means a person of at least manager level appointed by a specified business to make or receive disclosures under Part I of the Disclosure Law and Sections 12, 15 and 15A of the Terrorism Law.